wenleicao/wenleicao.github.io/_posts/2020-01-01-Use_Recursive_CTE_Solve_Real_Life_Issue.md

 So, in this example, the stored proceudre will use the view and function which both are first level object used.
 Then the view in turn uses three base tablse.

-let me use the my recursive CTE function to see if it can capture what objects has been used.
+Let me use the my recursive CTE function to see if it can capture what objects has been used.

 <img src="/images/blog32/test_drive.PNG">

 As you can see, at the first level (0), the function captured view and age calculation function.
 Next level, it captures 3 tables.
 It works as expected.
+This might not save you much time since this example only contains few tables, functions, views.
+But if it is a complex stored procedure, it will save you tons of time.

 Thank you for following along.

-I wish you feels this helpful.
+I wish you feel this helpful.
 You can download the scripts <a href="Files/recursive_CTE_script.zip">here</a>.

 Happy New Year!